 The primary mission of the Department of Epidemiology is to provide excellence in teaching and training in the field of epidemiology.
 The epidemiology graduate program offers a doctoral degree which will prepare students for careers in research or professions in public health which require knowledge of advanced epidemiologic methods.
 The ScM in Epidemiology will no longer be offered beginning with the Fall 2020 application cycle.
-Prospective ScM/MPH students are encouraged to explore the rigorous, research-intensive Applied Epidemiology and Biostatistics concentration in the Brown MPH, a two-year professional degree that includes an internship, thesis, and the option of customizing your degree with one of several specialized concentrations.
+Prospective ScM/MPH students are encouraged to explore the rigorous, research-intensive Epidemiology concentration in the Brown MPH, a two-year professional degree that includes an internship, thesis, and the option of customizing your degree with one of several specialized concentrations.

 We excel in research, education, and service covering the entire life-course for health outcomes in diverse populations, particularly focusing on critical windows of development (i.e., during and after pregnancy and during childhood and young adulthood).
 There are 17 primary faculty and more than 30 additional faculty associated with the Department of Epidemiology at the Brown School of Public Health.